 Turning point 2015: Famous Lisbon mayor Costa is elected prime minister

-The first major change occurred during the general election 2015.
-This was time when the right wing conservative government dismantled the social welfare state piece by piece, which resulted in a furious population voicing their dissatisfaction in the voting booth – causing the conservatives to lose 11 percent of their previous electoral votes.
+The first major change occurred during the general election in 2015.
+At the time, the right wing conservative government was dismantling the social welfare state piece by piece, which resulted in a furious population voicing their dissatisfaction in the voting booth – the conservatives lost 11 percent of their previous electoral votes.

 Lisbon’s former mayor António Costa, a socialist, won by a landslide and brought in 32 percent for the Partido Socialista after being elected frontrunner a year prior and uniting the entire city of Lisbon during his time as mayor.